jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

         - [x] Out of scope
         - [x] But change the main project description too.

-#### 2020-04-18 Done Encircle Language Spec Planning Docs: Format the Project Summaries
+#### 2020-04-18 Done Circular Language Spec Planning Docs: Format the Project Summaries

 - [x] Change formatting in bulk (of Done Projects / Project Summaries)
     - [x] Change fonts and layout in bulk first.